JaypeeLan/lendsqr-assesment/README.md

 ### Conclusion

 This README provides a guide on how to install, run, test, build for production, and lint the "lendsqr-assesment" project.
-If you encounter any issues while following this guide, please refer to the project's GitHub repository or reach out to the project maintainer